-The CTCDC is being informed of this item in case local agency CTCDC members would like to nominate engineering and traffic survey (E&TS) experts from local agencies to assist with the revision efforts.
+This is an informational item that is being continued from the previous meeting as Caltrans hasn't received any nominations from the CTCDC members.
+The CTCDC is being informed of this item in case any members would like to nominate engineering and traffic survey (E&TS) experts and/or practitioners to assist with the revision efforts.